timrogers/gh-migrate-project/README.md

 export NODE_TLS_REJECT_UNAUTHORIZED=0 # setting an environment variable in bash
 $Env:NODE_TLS_REJECT_UNAUTHORIZED = 0 # setting an environment variable in PowerShell
 ```

+## Telemetry

+This extension includes basic, anonymous telemetry to give the maintainers information about real-world usage.
+This data is limited to:

+- The number of exports and imports being run
+- The versions of GitHub Enterprise Server being used
+- The versions of the extension currently in used

+You can disable all telemetry by specifying the `--disable-telemetry` argument.